moldedbits/philips-hue-postman/README.md

 # philips-hue-postman
-Postman API collection for Philips Hue
+Postman API collection for Philips Hue Lighting system

 A set of example HTTP requests for use with POSTman for hitting the Philips Hue Bridge APIs